|The House of Scotland Ceilidh Band|

 'Cèilidh' is a word from the Gaelic meaning 'visit'.
 In the tradition of Scottish and Irish local communities, before TV and electronic media, villagers would gather at a neighbor's house or community hall and the participants take turns performing ... a fiddle solo, a poetic recitation, a song, a dance ... everyone present contributing something to the evening's entertainment.
 In contemporary Celtic culture, Ceilidh refers more generally to a 'party' - plenty of music, fun and good 'craic'.

-The current lineup includes fiddles, mandolin, accordion, recorder, whistle, small pipes, guitar, bass, and percussion.
+The current lineup includes two fiddles, mandolin, accordion, recorder, guitar, bass, and percussion.